virbula/proxmox-backup/docs/technical-overview.rst

 or to navigate the mounted filesystem via the FUSE implementation.
 No dedicated catalog is therefore created for archives encoded using this mode.

+By not comparing metadata to the previous backup snapshot, no files will be considered reusable by this mode, in contrast to the ``metadata`` mode.
+Latter can reuse files which have changed, but file size and mtime did not change because restored after changing the files contents.

 .. _change-detection-mode-metadata:

 Metadata Mode